 What Goes Into The Tummy Tuck / Abdominoplasty Procedure?

 A tummy tuck generally takes anywhere from 2 to 4 hours to complete.
-Patients are placed under general anesthesia for the entire case.
+Patients are given general anesthesia for the entire case.

-A large incision is made from hipbone to hipbone (occasionally larger for extended abdominoplasty or smaller for mini-abdominoplasty), and a smaller incision is made around the umbilicus/navel.
+A large incision is made from hip to hip (occasionally larger for extended abdominoplasty or smaller for mini-abdominoplasty), and a smaller incision is made around the umbilicus/navel.
 A "flap" of skin and fat is elevated from the underlying abdominal muscles.
 The muscles are then sewn together in the midline to create a firmer, flatter abdomen as well as a narrower waistline.
-The flap of skin and fat is then pulled down over the flattened muscles, the excess is cut off, and the belly button is placed in its new position.
-The incisions are repaired, and drains may be left to remove any fluid under the flap as it heals.
+The flap of skin and fat is then pulled downward over the flattened muscles, the excess is cut off, and the belly button is placed in its new position.
+All incisions are repaired, and drains may be left to remove any fluid under the flap as it heals.